NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

                   double array that contains the metric's value for each stimuli in the dataset.
 Order of stimuli must be identical to dataset_mos.

+Output Parameters:
+  ideal_ci = the ideal confidence interval
+  practial_ci = the practical confidence interval
+  N = the number of people in an ad-hoc test with an equivalent likelihood of
+      false ranking, or zero (0) if the performance is worse than a 1 person ad-hoc test.

 Constraints:
   All datasets are weighted equally.
   The MOSs must range from 1 to 5.